Critical Density

 Critical density from rotation velocity

 The critical density ρcrit is the density at which the coherence function transitions from quantum (C → 0) to classical (C → 1).
-It's not a free parameter — it's derived from the flat rotation velocity Vflat of the system.
+It is per-system, not a universal constant: Vflat is the observed flat rotation velocity of each specific system, so each galaxy (or other gravitationally bound object) has its own ρcrit.
+A is the universal proportionality constant; Vflat enters as an input.
+The rotation-curve fit is not zero-parameter — it requires an observed Vflat per galaxy.

 The A Parameter